kagestonedragon/auto_make/README.md

 ### How to install

-1) Clone repository to root directory
+1) Clone repository to the root directory
 ```
 https://github.com/kagestonedragon/auto_make.git ~/auto_make
 ```